-A presentation of the results take place at the annual American Diabetes Association meeting in San Francisco on Friday, June 7th.
-This event will coincide with a press release as well as with the publication of the main results...
+A presentation of the results took place at the annual American Diabetes Association meeting in San Francisco on Friday, June 7th.
+Results were published in the New England Journal of Medicine.

 Traditional recruitment of patients with diabetes or prediabetes has included broad, imprecise methods, such as mass mailings, advertisements, community events, and clinician referrals.
 The D2d met its enrollment target in a transformative way by utilizing Electronic Health Records (EHR)...